Types of quiz questions

 Create beautiful interactive quizzes with a choice of 9 question types that you can customize for almost any kind of quiz, test, or examination.

-Questions can be auto-scored, manually marked, or have no assigned score.
-It's quick and easy to build assessments for business, education, or fun with our customizable question types!
+Questions can be automatically scored, manually graded, or unscored, making it fast and easy to build assessments for business, education, or just for fun.

 Our flexible question types are built to:

-• Work and look great on any device
+• Look and perform beautifully on any device.

 Quiz test takers